python/devguide/triage/issue-tracker.rst

 ------------------

-If the problem you're reporting is not already in the `issue tracker`_, you can report it using the green "New issue" button on the right of the search box above the list of bugs.
+If the problem you're reporting is not already in the `issue tracker`_, you can report it using the green :guilabel:`New issue` button on the right of the search box above the list of bugs.
 If you're not already signed in to GitHub, it will ask you to do so now.